Probe of Virginia rocket blast begins; space station supplied

 Willis Group Holdings Plc, the broker for the insurance risk, declined to comment.

-(Additional reporting by Sagarika Jaisinghani in Bangalore and Mike Stone in New York; Writing by Frank McGurty; Editing by James Dalgleish)
+(Additional reporting by Sagarika Jaisinghani in Bangalore and Mike Stone in New York; Writing by Frank McGurty; Editing by James Dalgleish, Sharon Bernstein and Ken Wills)

 NEW YORK For most Americans, daylight saving time means only one thing: losing an hour's sleep.
 So what is the point?